zeroincombenze/OCB/addons/sale/README.md

 Drive Engagement with Gamification
 ----------------------------------

-Align Sales Teams on clear targets.
+Align sales teams on clear targets.
 Define clear commission plans.
-Get real time statistics on the performance of individual sales or channels.
+Get real time statistics on the performance of individual sales or teams.
 Motivate your teams with challenges, rewards and leaderboards.

 Have Clear Pricing Strategies